-Scheduling for musicians is done through an online system called Planning Center www.planningcenter.com.
+We schedule musicians through an online system called Planning Center, www.planningcenter.com.

 Planning Center provides you with the musician schedule, service orders, set lists, chord sheets, audio files, and more.
 Once on the team, you will be provided with an account to access these materials.
 You will also receive scheduling requests through Planning Center via email, which you will respond by accepting or declining the requested dates.

 Sunday mornings consist of plugging in, soundcheck, and running through the set list.